-Then the struggle to source a second hand kiln as I couldn't afford a new one .. and second hand kilns are like gold dust.
-How and ever, you find ceramicists are so very helpful and Patricia Millar Ceramics (recently starring on Country File .. ok ok name dropping here) alerted me to a kiln going free to a good home, just down the road.
-To be honest, when I first saw it, it appeared to my uneducated eye to be a massive rusting heap of metal but Patricia assured me that it was perfect.
+Then the struggle to source a second hand kiln .. and second hand kilns are like gold dust.
+How and ever, you find ceramicists are so very helpful and Patricia Millar Ceramics (recently starring on Country File .. ok ..name dropping here) alerted me to a kiln going free to a good home, just down the road.
+To be honest, when I first saw it, it appeared to my uneducated eye to be well past its sell by date but Patricia assured me that it was perfect.
 So with the help of 3 strong grumbling men, a manual forklift, a steep drive, nerves of steel and the promise of lots of Guiness we got it into my garage.
 I named my kiln Molly, after Moly, a plant in Greek mythology like a snowdrop greekmythology.wikia.org/wiki/Moly_Plant (thank you Donna and Mac for the research) and I am so very fond of her, old and rusty as she is.
 My joint X-rays would look just the same.
 By the way, that pole in the picture is just keeping the bung in place (I dropped and damaged it same day I got it).. it is not keeping the kiln upright.

 I was thrilled to be asked to join the North Down Craft Collective which gave me the opportunity to be part of a monthly market.
 A group of like minded people who help each other develop and evolve.
 I just love it!
 Thomas Powell Pottery from the collective has designed little vases just for my flowers.
-I, in turn, make jewellery dishes for Laurie of LG Jewellery.
-Parallel to the NDCC I have a significant range in 3 wonderful galleries ..
-Doghouse Gallery in Comber, 2020 Art Whitehead and Above and Beyond the Warehouse in Derrystrokelondonderry.
-My cards and a small range of ceramics are also in Marie Cafolla Flowers in my home town of Newtownards.
+I also have a significant range in 3 wonderful outlets ..
+Doghouse Gallery in Comber, 2020 Art in Whitehead and The Craft Room in my home town of Newtownards.